 An impressive British dining experience in the heart of the city, family-owned British Restaurant Craft sits canalside at the Brindleyplace entrance of the ICC.

 If you’re looking for an intimate and unique dining experience, look no further than dining in an outdoor pod at Craft, Birmingham.
 You will find them opposite Pitcher and Piano along the canal.
-Separated by 3 distinctive offerings; the restaurant, the garden and the outdoor pods, Craft is easily one of the most impressive meals to be had in 2020.
+Separated by 3 distinctive offerings; the restaurant, the garden and the outdoor pods, Craft is easily one of the most impressive meals to be had in the town centre.

 The vibe is a flirtatious combination: playful and relaxed.
 Whether you wish to visit with family and friends – or if you are simply looking for a date night option – Craft has it all.
 The outdoor garden space houses several private dining pods which I was invited to try.
 Craft is led by talented Chef, Andrew Sheridan, who rose to fame on Great British Menu.
 Alongside him, helping to portray this fantastic dining experience are restauranteurs, Emma and Sam Morgan.

 Come and take a look inside the pods…

 On entering the site, the restaurant interior has a floral tunnel, complemented by hanging plants and a foliage wall.
 All staff are hardcore mask wearers and when checking in, you’re asked to sanitise your hands and stare into their temperature checker.
 It’s a covid secure setting so don’t feel nervous about coming here – they’ve got all that nailed down.
 We were quickly shown to our private pod at the end of the row.
 It was clean, sanitised and it was ours for the next couple of hours.
 Each pod comes with its own heater, an Alexa (so you can play any music you want while you dine) and the view is great as you look out over the canal.
 It’s perfect for people watching too if you’re that kind of weirdo.